choderalab/wetlab-protocols/Standardized_SOP/Wet_Lab_Automation/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022 copy.md

   - When everything looks good, Press `Validate` in toolbar.

-    - [ ] Make sure there is enough diH2O, Detergent, and Ethanol present to run the experiment.
+    - [ ] Make sure there is enough diH2O, Detergent, and Methanol present to run the experiment.

       - Reference the window that opens which shows the volume of each liquid consumed and the amount of waste produced by running the experiment.